OpenEvalProject/evals/manuscripts/elife-62765/v3/manuscript.md

 ## Abstract

 Archipelagoes serve as important ‘natural laboratories’ which facilitate the study of island radiations and contribute to the understanding of evolutionary processes.
 The white-eye genus Zosterops is a classical example of a ‘great speciator’, comprising c.
 100 species from across the Old World, most of them insular.
 We achieved an extensive geographic DNA sampling of Zosterops by using historical specimens and recently collected samples.
-Using over 700 genome-wide loci in conjunction with coalescent species tree methods and gene flow detection approaches, we untangled the reticulated evolutionary history of Zosterops , which comprises three main clades centered in Indo-Africa, Asia, and Australasia, respectively.
+Using over 700 genome-wide loci in conjunction with coalescent species tree methods and gene flow detection approaches, we untangled the reticulated evolutionary history of Zosterops, which comprises three main clades centered in Indo-Africa, Asia, and Australasia, respectively.
 Genetic introgression between species permeates the Zosterops phylogeny, regardless of how distantly related species are.
 Crucially, we identified the Indonesian archipelago, and specifically Borneo, as the major center of diversity and the only area where all three main clades overlap, attesting to the evolutionary importance of this region.

 ## Introduction